-Some luxury brands prefer to disassociate themselves from these sales tactics, to retain full control over pricing and the customer experience.
 Customers buy luxury products based on their perceived value and exclusivity: discounting will put a dent in the brand’s ability to maintain this perception of quality in the long-term.
 As a result, it’s generally a very short-lived strategy for a luxury brand to offer any kind of price reduction.

 Luxury brands also work very hard to maintain a superior brand experience, whether that’s in-store or online.

 This has led to some luxury brands simply lowering their prices without announcing it as connected to Black Friday.
 In 2017, Chanel and Louis Vuitton stayed open longer to accommodate traffic flows, and companies such as Fendi, Balenciaga, Tom Ford, and Prada were noted to be some of the top discounted luxury brands in 2017, with luxury handbags at a 40-50% discounted rate.

 Often this can only be maintained when sales volumes are relatively low.
 A higher volume of sales, or a frenzied sale season, also compromises their ability to deliver this amazing customer experience.

 A refusal to discount makes it challenging to compete for attention during short and intense retail periods such as seasonal shopping events.